 The Group has experienced significant operational impacts due to the COVID-19 pandemic during the period to 30 June 2021.
-All results in these Interim Report and Accounts include these COVID-19 impacts and no attempt has been made to adjust for or exclude these impacts whether they be positive or negative.
-Further information on the COVID-19 impacts on the Group, and our response, can be found within the Performance Review on pages 2 to 17.
-The continued adoption of the going concern basis by the Directors in the preparation of the Interim Condensed Consolidated Financial Statements is set out on page 32 in note 2 to the Interim Condensed Consolidated Financial Statements.
+All results in this announcement include these COVID-19 impacts and no attempt has been made to adjust for or exclude these impacts whether they be positive or negative.
+Further information on the COVID-19 impacts on the Group, and our response, can be found within the Performance Review within this announcement.
+The continued adoption of the going concern basis by the Directors in the preparation of the Interim Condensed Consolidated Financial Statements is set out in note 2 to the summary financial information contained within this announcement.

-The result for the half-year has benefited from £541.9 million of revenue [H1 2020: nil], and £6.8 million of adjusted1 profit before tax [H1 2020: nil], resulting from all acquisitions made since 1 January 2020.
-All figures reported throughout this Interim Report and Accounts include the results of these acquired entities.
-The results of these acquisitions are assumed to be excluded where narrative discussion refers to 'organic' growth in this Interim Report and Accounts.
+The result for the half-year has benefited from £541.9 million of revenue (H1 2020: nil), and £6.8 million of adjusted profit before tax (H1 2020: nil), resulting from all acquisitions made since 1 January 2020.
+All figures reported throughout this announcement include the results of these acquired entities.
+The results of these acquisitions are assumed to be excluded where narrative discussion refers to 'organic' growth in this announcement.

-A reconciliation to Group adjusted measures is provided on page 19 of the Group Finance Director's review.
-Further details are provided in note 5 to the Interim Condensed Consolidated Financial Statements, Segment Information.
+A reconciliation between key adjusted and statutory measures is provided within the Group Finance Director's review contained in this announcement.
+Further details are provided in note 5 to the summary financial information contained within this announcement.